hendrtd/engr-1110/docs/modules/m07/hands-on/trello-team.md

 1. Create three lists named "Backlog", "In Progress", and "Done".

-1. In the Backlog list, add a card for each lab below in the zyBook Chapter 10 assignment.
+1. In the Backlog list, add a card for each lab below from zyBook Chapter 10.

    - 10.8 LAB: Words in a range (lists)
    - 10.9 LAB: Word frequencies (lists)